pre63/pbn/content/hilltopsnewspaper.com/articles/augmented-reality-in-museums-interactive-exhibits.md

 Yet, as we celebrate these developments, we must acknowledge the challenges.
 The rapid adoption of AR raises questions about accessibility and the potential for digital divides, but from a center-right perspective, the solution lies in empowering individuals through market-driven affordability rather than expansive government programs.
 As technology becomes more widespread, its benefits—such as global access to cultural treasures—will naturally extend to more people, upholding the principle that innovation, not intervention, is the true equalizer.

 ![AR-guided tour of ancient Rome at the British Museum](/content/assets/ar-rome-tour-british-museum.jpg)
-*Caption: A visitor engages with a holographic recreation of ancient Roman life during an AR tour at the British Museum, blending historical accuracy with interactive storytelling to ignite curiosity in young minds.*
+*A visitor engages with a holographic recreation of ancient Roman life during an AR tour at the British Museum, blending historical accuracy with interactive storytelling to ignite curiosity in young minds.*

 ## Analyzing the Impact: AR as a Tool for Interactive Education